ksindi/monoreaper/README.md

 # MonoReaper

 Merge multiple GitHub repositories into a monorepo while preserving commit history.
-Each repo will live as a subdirectory.
+Each repo will live as a subdirectory. **Currently only works in Linux**.

 Features:
   - Merge multiple repos while keeping full history and commit hashes.